AzizBgBoss/TerrariaDS/README.md

 This will create a `terraria.nds` file in the root directory of the project.

 (Note: if you're not using the Msys2 shell, you may need to define the `DEVKITPRO` environment variable to point to your devkitPro installation directory, e.g. `export DEVKITPRO=/mnt/c/devkitPro` and `export DEVKITARM=/mnt/c/devkitPro/devkitARM`)

+## Credits
+- Re-Logic for making such a great game.
+- AzizBgBoss for the DS port.
+- DS(i) Mode Customization!
+Discord server for being very helpful and provide me with resources to understand how the DS works.
+- The Terraria Wiki for being the best source to understand how blocks and all Terraria mechanics work.